yook00627/Freefall_Engine/README.md

 ### Description

-	A 2D game engine that has a physics engine.
+	A 2D game engine that emulates physics.
 All dependencies and libraries are stored in the Dependencies folder.

 ### Files in This Repository